mak448a/ipa-tools/README.md

 # IPA tools for Godot Engine

-A multipurpose IPA editor for people who don't own Macs!
+A multipurpose IPA editor/builder for people who don't own Macs!

 Ever wanted to stop hopping between your Mac and Windows/Linux PCs when developing an iOS Project?
 This is the project for you!